5 Powerful Mobile Marketing Strategies to Drive Foot Traffic to Your Store

 Are you using mobile marketing to drive foot traffic yet?
 You should be.
-The global pandemic has changed the way people shop for the foreseeable future.
-To get customers’ attention, and drive foot traffic, you’ll need to market where your customers are.
+The global pandemic has changed the way people shop.
+To get customers’ attention and drive foot traffic, being where your customers are is now more important than ever.

-In this in-depth guide, you’ll learn what mobile marketing is, and some of the key mobile marketing tools and strategies you can use to drive foot traffic to your store.
+In this in-depth guide, you’ll learn what mobile marketing is and discover some of the key mobile marketing tools and strategies you can use to drive foot traffic to your store.

-So, what is mobile marketing?
-Mobile marketing is marketing and advertising to people using smartphones and tablets.
-Typically, mobile advertising strategies take advantage of mobile device features such as push notifications and location awareness.
+Mobile marketing is the process of marketing and advertising to consumers using smartphones and tablets.
+Typically, mobile advertising strategies take advantage of mobile device features such as push notifications and location awareness to deliver more timely and relevant ads.

-The stats show that mobile device users represent a large and growing segment of online activity.
-There are more than 5 billion mobile phone users worldwide, and mobile traffic is more than half of all web traffic.
+The stats show that mobile devices represent a large and growing segment of online activity.
+There are more than 6 billion mobile phone users worldwide, with subscriptions expected to grow by “several hundred million” in the years to come.

-When you’re setting out your mobile marketing strategy, there are a number of options to consider.
-Some of the most important mobile marketing strategies include SMS marketing, social media marketing, location-based marketing, proximity marketing, and in-app marketing.
+When you’re setting out to create your mobile marketing strategy, there are a number of options to consider.
+Some of the most important types of mobile marketing strategies include SMS marketing, social media marketing, location-based marketing, proximity marketing, and in-app marketing.
 Here’s how these mobile advertising strategies work.

 1. SMS Marketing

 SMS marketing is marketing via text messages.
 It’s also known as text message marketing or text marketing.
-This is a permission-based mobile marketing strategy where you send promotions, deals, coupons, alerts and more straight to potential customers’ phones via text messages of 160 characters or less.
+This is a permission-based mobile marketing strategy in which brands send promotions, deals, coupons and other alerts straight to potential customers’ phones via text messages of 160 characters or less.

-That’s likely because most people have their phones with them, and because they get push notifications for incoming text messages, making them hard to ignore.
+That’s likely because most people have their phones with them most of the time, and because they get push notifications for incoming text messages, making those harder to ignore.

-Since text messages are so short, many marketers include a link where recipients can get more information or a code that triggers follow up information.
-One best practice for SMS marketing is to avoid overusing it; the tactic is most effective for time-sensitive promotions.
+Since text messages are so short, many marketers include a link where recipients can get more product information, or a code that triggers a follow-up message.
+One best practice for SMS marketing is to avoid overusing it; this tactic is most effective for time-sensitive promotions.

 Many smartphone owners use them to access social media.
-Pew Internet shows that globally, Facebook and WhatsApp are hugely popular, used by 62% and 47% of people respectively.
-All of the main social media platforms have billions of users, so it makes sense to use social media as one of your main mobile marketing strategies.
+Statista shows that globally, Facebook has more than 2.8 billion monthly active users, with YouTube, WhatsApp, and Instagram close behind.
+With all of those users in one place, it makes sense to use social media as one of your main mobile marketing strategies.

 Social media makes it easy to create a personal connection with your customers via comments and messages.
-And you can make your business more appealing with customer referrals and recommendations.
+You can also increase brand awareness and boost your conversions with customer referrals and recommendations.

-Though some companies choose to focus on organic social media posts, increasingly it’s common to use social media advertising to guarantee that you’ll reach the right customers.
-Some of the options include:
+Though some companies choose to focus on organic social media posts, it’s increasingly common to use social media advertising to guarantee that you’ll reach the right customers.
+Some options include:

 - Facebook ads, or boosted (promoted) posts